-Ultimately these 3 types of workers are needed for your projects.
+Ultimately these 3 types of contributors are needed for all your projects.
 Their attitude towards the work at hand is critical.
 Commitment to delivery, commitment to quality, commitment to customer and the team are critical.

 It will be very rare for You to find all these 3 types in one person.
 Consistent delivery of quality is important to every brand.
 That requires a team culture which is absolutely committed to quality.